 After graduating from high school Leon served his country by joining The United States Army.
 Leon served in the 82nd Airborne Division and continued breaking records, graduating at the top of his basic training class.
 Uhm yes, in case you’re wondering he kept the score sheets.
 Leon continued to serve his country by competing on the United States Army Track Team.
 After three years of service, Leon received an Honorable Discharge and decorated his mother’s living room wall with the many medals he received dominating on The United States Army’s Track Team.

 Leon met his wife, Tiffany Averette in 1988.
 Their brief romance led to an 18-year union in which he gained two brothers, Yuri (Denise) Averette and Rodney (Erica) Averette, and two sisters, Trina and Estella Averette.

 Leon was a jack of all trades, driving forklifts, working in ice houses, meat markets, and several of his own entrepreneurships.
 His favorite job was his employment with Diebold where he was employed until the closure of the Canton plant in 2003.

 Leon had a host of nieces, nephews, cousins, friends, and play cousins, that spanned over three generations, all who referred to him as Uncle Leon.
 With one word, “Hey!”
 They would answer with a loud screaming salutation of “Uncle Leon!”
 Then ride off to football games, sleigh rides, parades, drive-in-movies, trick or treat, light up Canton, fishing rodeos, track meets, and just plain ole fun.
 His jokes, laughter, friendship, and goodwill gestures will never be forgotten, for Leon, was a whole mood!

-To send flowers to CECIL's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of CECIL LEON SMITH, please visit our floral store.